Scholarly Communication in Sociology

 This primer starts from the premise that sociologists, especially those early in their careers, need to learn about the system of scholarly communication.
 And that sociology can help us toward that goal.
 Understanding the political economy of the system within which publication takes place is necessary for us to fulfill our roles as citizens of the research community, as people who play an active role in shaping the future of that system, consciously or not.
 Responsible citizenship requires learning about the institutional actors in the system and how they are governed, as well as who pays and who profits within the field, and who wins or loses.

 Before we can understand the political economy of scholarly communication, we need to know something about the structure of the information itself.
 To get to that point it’s helpful to step outside the discipline and see it from the perspective of libraries.
 Libraries are responsible for collecting, describing, disseminating, and preserving our research.
 In keeping with that perspective, I use the general term, scholarly communication rather than simply, “publishing.”
-Publishing is that thing you do to get your research out to readers, while scholarly communication is the system that encompasses that activity – “the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.”
+Publishing is that thing you do to get your research out to readers, while scholarly communication is the system that encompasses that activity – “the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.”2

 Researchers share their work with various audiences through working papers, preprints, conference presentations, journal articles, and books.
 In addition to these research products, sociologists also blog, tweet, podcast, speak, and write for nonacademic publications about research.
 There once was a discrete, formal scholarly record, consisting of finished books and articles published by academic publishers and sitting on library shelves.
 But now we recognize a much more complex web of interactions – some formal, some informal – that underlies the development of social science.
-Although “final” publications may seem to the be most important outputs of the research lifecycle, as shown in Figure 1, the entire cycle produces a scholarly record that scientists need to do their work.
+Although “final” publications may seem to be the most important outputs of the research lifecycle, as shown in Figure 1, the entire cycle produces a scholarly record that scientists need to do their work.3

 How to use this primer